 Current Programs

-Field of Hope works to achieve our mission through three channels, or pillars: Youth Agricultural Education, Smallholder Farmer Advancement, and Leadership Development.
-Through these pillars, we feel that reach audiences of every generation and every walk of life.
+Field of Hope works to achieve our mission through three pillars: Youth Agricultural Education, Smallholder Farmer Advancement, and Leadership Development.
+Through these pillars, we feel that we reach audiences of every generation and every walk of life.
 From there, we are dedicated to standing with individuals and groups to advance agriculture and impact their lives.

 Youth Agricultural Education